-Webcam eye tracking accuracy in practice.
+Webcam-based eye tracking accuracy in practice

 As stated above, the study set out to measure the accuracy of, and subsequently the ideal conditions of use for, the webcam eye tracking algorithm.
 Below we go through the various conditions of the study setup, but if you want to study the findings of the study in detail you can download the whitepaper here.

-o the web camera, and a reading lamp illuminated the respondents’ faces from the front.
+Stimuli were presented on a 22” computer screen in a dimly lit room.
+Respondents were sitting in front of a neutral grey wall and at a distance of 65 cm from the web camera, and a reading lamp illuminated the respondents’ faces from the front.
 Web camera data was collected with a Logitech Brio camera sampling at 30 Hz with a resolution of 1920×1080 px.
 Simultaneously, screen-based eye tracking data was collected with a top-of-the-line screen-based eye tracker without a chinrest.
 Respondents were instructed to sit perfectly still and not to talk.